 Vitamin B5 (Pantothenic Acid)

-Vitamin B5, also known as pantothenic acid, is important for skin health because it helps the skin retain moisture and maintain its barrier function.
+Vitamin B5, also known as pantothenic acid, is important for skin health because it helps the skin retain moisture and maintain it’s barrier function.

 Food Sources of Vitamin B5